achamberas/autocase/tasks/README.md

 }
 ```

-If the tasks are generated successfully, the response will be:
+* If the tasks are generated successfully, the response will be:

 `tasks created to run simulation with 6 iterations`

-## Results
+## Review Results

-**NOTE:** The simulation imitates random failures to illustrate Cloud Task retry logic.

-Open the "default" [Google Task Queue](https://console.cloud.google.com/cloudtasks/queue/us-central1/default/tasks?authuser=3&project=autocase-201317) to see tasks created for each iteration of the simulation.
+* Open [Google Task Queue](https://console.cloud.google.com/cloudtasks/queue/us-central1/default/tasks?authuser=3&project=autocase-201317) to review tasks created for each simulation.
 A task for each iteration will be shown.
 As the iteration completes successfully, the task will disappear from the list.
 If a task fails, the number of retrys will be noted.

-View the terminal window running ngrok to see the successful (`200 OK`) and failed (`500 INTERNAL SERVER ERROR`) simulation iterations, as well as successfully logged results.
+* In the terminal window running ngrok to see the successful (`200 OK`) and failed (`500 INTERNAL SERVER ERROR`) simulation iterations, as well as successfully logged results.

-View the terminal window running the Docker container to see execution messages and failures.
+* In the terminal window running the Docker container to see execution messages and failures.

-Open the table `simulation_poc.simulation` in [Google Big Query](https://console.cloud.google.com/bigquery?authuser=3&project=autocase-201317&ws=!1m5!1m4!4m3!1sautocase-201317!2ssimulation_poc!3ssimulation) and click the `PREVIEW` tab to see the simulation results.
+* In [Google Big Query](https://console.cloud.google.com/bigquery?authuser=3&project=autocase-201317&ws=!1m5!1m4!4m3!1sautocase-201317!2ssimulation_poc!3ssimulation) open and review `simulation_poc.simulation`

-## Configure Cloud Tasks
+### Configure Cloud Tasks

 To modify the configuration for the default Cloud Task queue, run this command with the Google Cloud CLI installed